Privacy Notice

 Why we process your information:

 For some of our services, we need to collect personal data so we can get in touch, or provide the service.
 The ICB can use your personal data under many different laws.
-The main ones that apply are the NHS Act 2006, the Health and Social Care Act 2012, the Care Act 2014, the Data Protection Act 2018 and the General Data Protection Regulations, but there are many more.
+The main ones that apply are the NHS Act 2006, the Health and Social Care Act 2012, the Care Act 2014, the Data Protection Act 2018 and the General Data Protection Regulation, but there are many more.

 In many cases there is a statutory requirement to process your data and we can do so without your consent.
 For some services where individuals choose to engage with us e.g. where someone wishes us to include them on our mailing list, the ICB process this data by requesting your explicit consent.